Ride On! 6 Bike Trails for New Riders

 If your pedal pusher’s tricycle is a thing of the past, he or she is ready to move from the sidewalk to a real trail (training wheels or not!).
 A bicycle ride is one of the best outdoor family activities, so strap on your helmets and hop on — we have six bike trails that will fit even the youngest cyclists with minimal elevation gain.

 Starting from the Jefferson Boat Ramp in Milwaukie, beginning cyclists can get a taste for what road riding has to offer – without actually getting on the road.
 The Trolley Trail runs along McLoughlin Boulevard, but is completely separate.
 Be sure to let your kid stop to watch the geese who gather near the Willamette River.
 The trail also crosses a few signaled intersections, which gives you the opportunity to teach some traffic safety.
 More information on this trail can be found online at hhpr.com.

 Watch out for… Goose poop.
 It’s all over the first hundred feet of the trail.
-If little brother or sister is tagging along, consider keeping them in a stroller.
+If little siblings are tagging along, consider keeping them in a stroller.